project-fifo/docs/general/installation.rst

 Initial administrative tasks
 ----------------------------

-The last step is to create an *admin user* granted unrestricted permissions so we can login.
-It is important to ensure that a permission called ``...`` is added, which assigns "ALL usage rights" to your admin user.
+The last step is to create an *admin user* and ogranisation, this can be done with one simple command:

 .. code-block:: bash

-   fifoadm users add default admin fifoadm users grant default admin ... fifoadm users passwd default admin admin
+   # snarl-admin init <realm> <org> <user> <pass>
+   snarl-admin init default MyOrg admin admin

 If you want to add a default user role execute the following commands to assign basic permissions to the role so that users belonging to this role can create and manage their own vm's.